ohkrab/archive-old-www/content/docs/commands/migrate/down/_index.md

 The `migrate down` command rollbacks selected migration.

-After successful operation its `version` is removed from migration table.
+After successful operation its `version` is removed from the migration table.
 At the beginning of an operation advisory lock is acquired to prevent other operations to run simultaneously.

 ## Usage